Chat with German Native Speakers for Free

 • InterPals is a social network for all those who want to find international penfriends or need help from a native speaker when learning a foreign language.
 It is also popular with people looking for travel buddies or friends who will show them around when visiting a foreign city.

-• Lang-8 is a type of language exchange where people help each other correct their written posts.
+• HiNative (formerly Lang-8) is a type of language exchange where people help each other correct their written posts.
 A German native speaker will correct your German text and you are supposed to return the favour to the community and correct somebody else’s text in your native tongue.
-Lang-8 has recently developed a language exchange application for portable devices (androids and iPhones) called HiNative that is described below.
+In addition to the desktop version of HiNative, there is now also a language exchange application for portable devices (androids and iPhones) that is described below.

 Intelligent Chatbots for Relaxing Conversation